Last Updated on January 14, 2022 by DMEditor

 I really like the appeal of having my time- and project-tracking in the same space as my accounting and invoicing, since every time I charge a client it’s somehow connected to how much time I will spend or have spent working for them.
-If this is what matters most to you in accounting and invoicing software, you’ll want to go with FreshBooks.
+If this is what matters most to you in an accounting app and invoicing software, you’ll want to go with FreshBooks.

 It’s unavoidable that FreshBooks has the fullest range of features and tools that matter most to freelancers, like expense tracking and time tracking software.
 Also, being able to access a comprehensive mobile app on-the-go is an absolute necessity for some professionals.

 However, the major perk of Wave is that it doesn’t cost anything to use a number of its features.
 I love the invoicing tool and presentation here so much that it’s hugely tempting to depend on Wave for everything it can do, and then to use a separate time tracker or project management system for other tasks.

 Ultimately, Wave and FreshBooks are both so great that the choice boils down to exactly what it is you need out of accounting software, factoring in whatever you’re already getting from another tool that you don’t need to repeat here.
-For example, I have need a system in place for tracking time, so as beneficial as accounting software with time tracking makes a BIG differences.
+For example, I have need a system in place for tracking time, so as beneficial as an accounting solution with time tracking makes a BIG differences.

 My suggestion?
 Make a list of your must-haves and then choose the tool that meets them.
 You’re not going to go wrong either way.